Kulp, Turkey: History

 The Kulp region gained importance as a center for the Kurdish chiefdoms in Kulp itself and nearby Zeyrek (to the west).

-In 1993 Kulp was under siege by the Workers Party of Kurdistan (PKK).
+In 1993, Kulp was under siege by the Kurdistan Workers' Party (PKK).
 Inhabitants whom the Turkish Government suspected of siding with the PKK were resettled to Diyarbakir.

 Politics

 In the local elections on the 31 March 2019 Mehmet Fatih Taş of the Peoples' Democratic Party (HDP) was elected Mayor.
 But he was dismissed by the Ministry of the Interior due to an investigation relating to a terrorist attack.
-Kaymakam Mustafa Gözlet will act as a trustee instead.
+Kaymakam Mustafa Gözlet acts as a trustee instead.